StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 ##### Create multiple partitions in batch

 Multiple partitions can be created in batch at and after table creation.
 You can specify the start and end time for all the partitions created in batch in `START()` and `END()` and the partition increment value in `EVERY()`.
-However, note that the range of partitions is right hand half open, which includes the start time but does not include the end time.
+However, note that the range of partitions is left-closed and right-open, which includes the start time but does not include the end time.
 The naming rule for partitions is the same as that of dynamic partitioning.

 - **The partitioning column is of date type.**